lukso-network/docs/docs/tools/lsp-factoryjs/deployment/universal-profile.md

 #### Universal Receiver Delegate proxy deployment

-The `UniversalReceiverDelegate` is a logic contract which writes to the Universal Profile when it recieves some asset.
+The `UniversalReceiverDelegate` is a logic contract which writes to the Universal Profile when it receives some asset.
 This is not specific to any particular Universal Profile so the same `UniversalReceiverDelegate` contract can be used for multiple different Universal Profile deployments.

 By default LSPFactory will use the latest available version of `UniversalReceiverDelegate` version stored in the [version file](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json).
 This address is used directly on the Universal Profile and is given the `SETDATA` LSP6 permission.
 This means that no `UniversalReceiverDelegate` contract needs to be deployed when deploying a Universal Profile which further saves on the gas cost of Universal Profile deployment.

-To specify that your Universal Profile should use proxy deployment when deplying the `UniversalReceiverDelegate` contract, set `deployProxy` to `true`.
+To specify that your Universal Profile should use proxy deployment when deploying the `UniversalReceiverDelegate` contract, set `deployProxy` to `true`.

 ```javascript
 lspFactory.LSP3UniversalProfile.deploy({...}, {